Spacetime defects and group momentum space: Introduction

-In this work we argue that momenta of massless defects in $n\!+\!1$-dimensional Minkowski space can be described by elements of the $AN(n-1)$ group, the momentum space corresponding to the $n$-dimensional noncommutative $\kappa$-Minkowski space.
-In particular we show that in the $n = 4$ case the extended momentum space of defects with a fixed direction of propagation is exactly the $AN(3)$ group.
-We also discuss how this observation extends to defects in four-dimensional de Sitter space.
+In this work we analyze how momenta of massless defects in $n\!+\!1$-dimensional Minkowski space can be described by null rotations belonging to the ${\rm AN}(n-1)$ group, the momentum space corresponding to the $n$-dimensional noncommutative $\kappa$-Minkowski space.
+We also discuss the relation between massless defects in Minkowski space and the same defects in de Sitter space of one dimension less.
 The structure of the paper is as follows.
-In Section II we begin with a discussion of massive conical defects generalized to 4+1-dimensional Minkowski space.
-Stationary defects are presented first and then we turn to the non-stationary case.
-Especially, we describe how such defects are characterized by their holonomies, which encode the information about energy and momentum of these objects.
-In Section III we explain how massless defects in $n + 1$ dimensions can be parametrized by the group $AN(n-1)$, and in particular how the $AN(3)$ group parametrizes the motion of five dimensional defects with a given direction of propagation.
-In Section IV we consider both massive and massless defects in de Sitter space focusing on the 3+1-dimensional case.
-We conclude with a summary of our results.
+In Section~II we begin with a discussion of massive conical defects generalized to 4+1-dimensional Minkowski space.
+Static defects are presented first and then we turn to moving defects.
+In particular, we describe how such defects are characterized by holonomies of the metric connection, which encode their energy and momentum.
+In Section~III we explain how massless defects in $n + 1$ dimensions are parametrized by elements of the ${\rm AN}(n-1)$ group, especially for a fixed direction of propagation.
+In Section~IV we discuss both massive and massless defects in de Sitter space, focusing on the 3+1-dimensional case.
+We conclude with a summary of our analysis.